alirbara/alirbara/README.md

 #### My name is Alireza

 - 🔭 I’m currently working on [rj-dl](https://github.com/alirbara/rj-dl)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on fun simple projects
 - 🤔 I’m looking for help with linux networking
 - 💬 Ask me about everything about linux